 Division Of Property

 Washington is a community property state.
-Under these statutes, all assets acquired during a marriage, even those held in one individual’s name, are viewed as belonging to both parties.
-In the case of divorce, this means that it can all be divided between you and your spouse in an equitable fashion.
+Under these statutes, all assets acquired during a marriage, even those held in one individual’s name, legally belong to both parties.
+In the case of divorce, this means the court divides everything between you and your spouse in an equitable fashion.

 Understanding Your Divorce Settlement

-Custody arrangements, parenting plans, and settlements can be complex.
-If you’re handling them yourself, unless you have a legal background, it’s all too easy to sign something you don’t fully understand.
+Custody arrangements, parenting plans, and settlements become complicated.
+If you handle them yourself, unless you have a legal background, it’s all too easy to sign something you don’t fully understand.